emilyfairfield/cut-list/README.md

 ![](./images/example_cuts.png)

-We're going to need additional decision variables, to answer not just "is board i cut from board j?" but also, "what is the cut pattern for board j?".
+We're going to need additional decision variables, to answer not just "Is BOM item $i$ cut from stock board $j$?" but also, "What is the cut pattern for stock board $j$?".

 To this end, let's create additional decision variables for each BOM item's x and y coordinates with respect to the stock board.
 Arbitrarily choose the BOM item's upper left corner to be the point represented by $(x_i,y_i)$, such that:

-$x_i:$ x coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which its cut
+$x_i:$ x coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which it's cut

-$y_i:$ y coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which its cut
+$y_i:$ y coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which it's cut

+Looking again at the example cut pattern above, there's one more element to this problem that we haven't yet considered.
+To enable the model to rotate boards, we will also need a decision variable to indicated whether a BOM item is "rotated" with respect to the stock sheet from which it's cut.
+A BOM item will be considered "rotated" if its longest dimension is **NOT** parallel to the stock board's longest dimension.
+Call this additional decision variable $r_i$, where:

+$`r_i = \begin{cases} 1 & \text{if BOM item} i \text{is rotated wrt its stock board} \\ 0 & \text{otherwise} \end{cases}`$

 ![](./images/constr3a.png)
 ![](./images/constr3b.png)